laravel/docs/billing.md

     composer require laravel/cashier

+> {note} To ensure Cashier properly handles all Stripe events, remember to [set up Cashier's webhook handling](#handling-stripe-webhooks).

+#### Database Migrations

-The Cashier service provider registers its own database migration directory with the framework, so you should migrate your database after installing the package.
-The Cashier migrations will add several columns to your `users` table and create a new `subscriptions` table to hold all of our customer's subscriptions:
+The Cashier service provider registers its own database migration directory, so remember to migrate your database after installing the package.
+The Cashier migrations will add several columns to your `users` table as well as create a new `subscriptions` table to hold all of your customer's subscriptions:

     php artisan migrate

-If you need to overwrite the migrations that ship with the Cashier package, you can publish them using the command below:
+If you need to overwrite the migrations that ship with the Cashier package, you can publish them using the `vendor:publish` Artisan command:

     php artisan vendor:publish --tag="cashier-migrations"

-After publishing you should add the following setting to the `register` method of your `AppServiceProvider` in order to prevent the shipped migrations from running:
+If you would like to prevent Cashier's migrations from running entirely, you may use the `ignoreMigrations` provided by Cashier.
+Typically, this method should be called in the `register` method of your `AppServiceProvider`:

     use Laravel\Cashier\Cashier;

     Cashier::ignoreMigrations();

-To make sure Cashier properly handles all Stripe events, you'll also need to [set up Cashier's webhook handling](#handling-stripe-webhooks).

 <a name="configuration"></a>
 ## Configuration